Carl Strehlow: Anthropology

-Baldwin Spencer and Hermannsburg

 For Strehlow and his wife Frieda, the period 1912 to 1922 was dominated by Spencer's attempts to shut the Mission down.
 In his 1913 report as Special Commissioner and Chief Protector of Aborigines, Spencer proposed taking all Aboriginal children away from their parents and setting up reserves where the children would be denied any contact with their parents, be prevented from speaking their languages and made incapable of living in the bush.
 While recognising that "this will undoubtedly be a difficult matter to accomplish and will involve some amount of hardship so far as the parents are concerned”, Spencer justified it on the grounds that "once the children have grown to a certain age and have become accustomed to camp life with its degrading environment and endless roaming about in the bush, it is almost useless to try and reclaim them".
 So he thought it essential to take them away, for "then they will gradually lose the longing for a nomad life and will in fact become incapable of securing their living in the bush".
 He was particularly keen to make sure that "half-caste" children had no contact with camp life.
 Hermannsburg was to be taken away from the Lutherans and "serve as a reserve for the remnants of the southern central tribes where they can, under proper and competent control, be trained to habits of industry".

 A series of investigations was arranged to give the Mission a bad name.
 However, when the Administrator of the Northern Territory, John A. Gilruth, came down from Darwin in 1913 to see whether these negative reports were true, he was impressed with what he saw and decided that the Strehlows and the Mission should remain.
 From 1914 Ida Standley was running her half-caste school in Alice Springs, so the next plan was that she should take over at Hermannsburg.
 Strehlow's response to her when she visited was: "To separate the black children from their parents and forbid them to speak Aranda to each other, and where possible drive the old people away from the station, I will never consent to.
 My mission instructions are, to preach the gospel to the whole creation, which is only possible in an effective way in the native language.
 This practice is followed in missions everywhere too, except in Australia, which takes a unique position on this as in much else".